 If you experience any of these signs, get yourself into a safe position immediately:

 - People you know feeling unexpectedly strange to you, as if you’ve never met them.

-- Tingling or feelings of electricity in body
+- Tingling or feelings of electricity in your body.

 Stage 2: Tonic Phase

 Next, the person’s muscles will clench and they will become stiff and rigid.
-This is called the tonic phase and it usually only lasts a few seconds.
+Doctors call this the tonic phase and it usually only lasts a few seconds.
 They may collapse.
 Try to prevent them from falling by lowering them slowly to the ground.